zblago/EF6TempTableKit/README.md

   {
   }
 ```
-4. Add a "temporary" entity into your context
+4. Add a "temporary" entity on a context

 ```csharp
   public virtual DbSet<AddressTempTable> AddressesTempTable { get; set; }